kungtalon/ADGC/README.md

 This part contains all elements with regard to building an automatic differential graph.
 There are different types of nodes on the graph:
 - Node: base class for all nodes; it is abstract and no backward or forward is defined
 - Variable: leaf nodes controlling the user's input
-- Ops: operations between different nodes
+- Ops: algorithmic operations between different nodes
 - Functional: activation functions and loss functions

 ### Graph Visualization